Lyrekos Modes

 For large ensemble or worship scenarios:

-The Leader is the Soloist.
-A group of subleaders are Performers set as Accompanists who sing along with the Leader.
+The Organizer is the Lead Performer.
+A group of section leads are Performers set as Accompanists who sing along with the Organizer.
 An Audience of hundreds also joins in informally.
 This all runs in Live mode.
-The Leader hears only themselves; each subleader hears themselves and the Leader; the Audience hears all performers synchronized and sings along, each hearing themselves plus the full synchronized mix.
+The Organizer hears only themselves; each section lead hears themselves and the Organizer; the Audience hears all performers synchronized and sings along, each hearing themselves plus the full synchronized mix.

 Next Steps

-- Getting Started for the Leader — the full Leader control panel walkthrough
+- Getting Started for the Organizer — the full Organizer control panel walkthrough